jonathan-gatard/chronicle/TECHNICAL_DOCS.md

 *   `state` (TEXT): The raw state string.
 *   `value` (DOUBLE PRECISION): Parsed numeric value (for graphing).
 *   `attributes` (JSONB): Full state attributes.

+**Primary Key Note**: TimescaleDB hypertables are partitioned by time.
+While we create an index on `(entity_id, time DESC)`, we do not enforce a strict PRIMARY KEY constraint on `time` alone because multiple events can happen at the same microsecond.

 **Compression**:
 *   Segment by: `entity_id`